 This would appear surprising considering that these nations have a traditional cultural and social requirement of looking after the elderly.
 But there could also be some truth in this.
-It is quite possible that the changes brought about by economic trends such as migration occasioned by globalisation are evading solutions at the social and cultural level thus resulting in reduced levels of attention paid to the elderly, weak and suffering.
+It is quite possible that the changes brought about by economic trends such as migration occasioned by globalisation are evading solutions at the social of attention paid to the elderly, weak and suffering.